 The BAIP will help students gain a sophisticated understanding of international politics.
-The subject-specific knowledge will prepare you for employment and/or postgraduate study in areas related to international politics.
-The transferrable skills you will acquire, such as research skills and critical thinking, will also prepare you for further study and employment far beyond the confines of your chosen BA subject.
-The experience you will gain in preparing research projects, working both collectively with your peers and autonomously, will be highly advantageous to you in a wide variety of career paths.
+The subject-specific knowledge will prepare students for employment and/or postgraduate study in areas related to international politics.
+The transferrable skills acquired, such as research skills and critical thinking, will also prepare students for further study and employment far beyond the limits of the chosen BA subject.
+The experience students gain in preparing research projects, working both collectively with peers and autonomously, will be highly advantageous to take into in a wide variety of career paths.

-The programme is committed to strong theoretical and practical skills that will help expand your horizons and become a critical and engaged citizen of the world.
+The programme is committed to strong theoretical and practical skills that will help expand students horizons and become critical and engaged citizens of the world.